MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 <a id="Exercise5"/></a>
 ## Exercise 5: Configure Batch Shipyard

 Batch Shipyard uses four different JSON files — **config.json, pool.json,  jobs.json**, and **credentials.json** — to configure the environment.
-These four files, the Dockerfiles used to define Docker images, their associated files, and a **readme.md** file define a Batch Shipyard "recipe."
+These four files, the Dockerfiles used to build Docker images, the files referenced in the Dockerfiles, and a **readme.md** file define a Batch Shipyard "recipe."

-Each of the configuration files configures some portion of Batch Shipyard. **config.json** contains configuration settings for the Batch Shipyard environment. **pool.json** contains definitions for the compute pools used to perform batch jobs. **jobs.json** outlines the job definition and the tasks that are part of that job. **credentials.json** holds the access keys for the batch account and the storage account.
+Each of the configuration files configures some part of Batch Shipyard. **config.json** contains configuration settings for the Batch Shipyard environment. **pool.json** contains definitions for the compute pools, including the VM size and the number of VMs per pool. **jobs.json** outlines the job definition and the tasks that are part of that job. **credentials.json** holds the access keys for the batch account and the storage account.

-The lab here doesn't go into detail about how to use a Dockerfile, but in short a Dockerfile contains a list of instructions that are used to build Docker images which contain be deployed as containers.
-The Dockerfile included in the lab is the one used to build the image that is deployed in the lab.
-For more information about how to create Dockerfiles, check out https://docs.docker.com/engine/getstarted/step_four/.

 Three of the four JSON files are already configured in the solution recipe.
 The only one that needs to be changed is **credentials.json**.
+In this exercise, you will modify **credentials.json** so you can use it in a Batch job.
+Rather than build a Dockerfile, you will use one that has been built for you.
+For more information about how to create Dockerfiles, check out https://docs.docker.com/engine/getstarted/step_four/.

 1. Open this lab's "resources" folder, and then copy the "recipe" folder from the "resources" folder into the "batch-shipyard" folder created in the previous exercise.

 1. Open the copied "recipe" folder.
 Open the "config" folder in that folder, and then open the file named **credentials.json** in your favorite text editor.
 There are two sections in the file: "batch" and "storage."
-The "batch" section contains the settings for the batch account that Batch Shipyard will use.
-The "storage" section contains the settings Batch Shipyard will use to access the storage account that was created for the batch account.
+The "batch" section contains the settings for the Batch account that Batch Shipyard will use.
+The "storage" section contains the settings Batch Shipyard will use to access the storage account created for the Batch account.

 1. In **credentials.json**, replace *my_batch_account_name* with the name of the batch account that you created in Exercise 1, Step 3.